 Have you noticed that my love for s'mores knows no bounds?
 I just think it's the most heavenly dessert combination in the world.
 Yes, better than strawberries and cream or chocolate chip cookies and ice cold milk or apple pie and vanilla ice cream.
 S'mores are everything.

-Plus, you’re going to be covering the entire thing in a ton of whipped cream, so nobody will even see the imperfections.
-Also, you’ll be mixing lots of mini marshmallows into the whipped cream.
+But when you're planning to cover the entire thing in a ton of whipped cream anyway, nobody will even see the imperfections!
+Also, you'll be mixing lots of mini marshmallows into the whipped cream.
 Which basically makes my dreams come true.

 Once you slather one layer of pavlova with the marshmallow whipped cream, you'll crumble graham crackers on top.
 And then do the same thing with the second layer.
 This was my first layer pavlova.

 Even though the pavlova was a chocolate pavlova and made with chocolate and cocoa, I still didn't think that was enough chocolate.
 So, I made a quick ganache.
 Seriously, ganache is really quick and easy.

 Just spread it all on top and add more marshmallows.
 As many as you want.

 Hello, everything I love about s'mores in pavlova form.
 Or is it everything I love about pavlova in s'mores form?
 All I know is that once it's made, it's made and the marshmallow pavlova cake lasts a few days in the fridge.
 No assembly required.